 Jacob is a Wolfram Ambassador and the President of the SIAM Student Chapter at WKU.
 He has received several honors, including the Hugh F. and Katherine A. Johnson Mathematics Award (2023), the Fruit of the Loom Mathematics Award (2023), a FUSE Award (2023), and an RCAP Grant (2024).

 Jacob has presented a poster at the Joint Mathematics Meetings (JMM) in Boston, MA, USA, and has published multiple projects in the Wolfram Demonstrations Project.
-His first paper was published in IEEE Control Systems Letters, a Q1 journal.
-His second paper appeared in the Proceedings of the IEEE European Control Conference, and he has submitted a third manuscript for review.
+His research record includes a first publication in IEEE Control Systems Letters (a Q1 journal), a second paper in the Proceedings of the IEEE European Control Conference, and a third manuscript published in Evolution Equations and Control Theory (Q1).
+His fourth paper is under revision.

 Mathew was the Best Presenter at the 41st Annual Math Symposium and received the Henry M. and Zula G. Yarbrough Award (2023) as well as the Fruit of the Loom Award (2022).
 He also co-authored four projects published in the Wolfram Demonstrations Project.
 Building on his strong foundation in applied mathematics, Mathew is now pursuing medical studies at WKU, where his analytical and problem-solving skills continue to support his academic journey.